swisscom/PowerGRR/README.md

 openssl pkcs12 -export -in example.crt -inkey example.key -out certificate.p12
 ```

+* Use the Windows certificate store and add a config option for the certificate
+issuer which certificate should be used
+* Use client certificate files with the corresponding config option.
+Client certificate
+authentication with files works with _Windows PowerShell_ and since _v6.0.0-beta.6
+with PowerShell Core_ (@markekraus made the needed pull request - [#4546](https://github.com/PowerShell/PowerShell/pull/4546)).

-If you are using certificate authentication with PowerShell Core (macOS,
+If you are using certificate authentication with PowerShell Core on macOS,
-Linux, ...), please see paragraph **Client certificate authentication using
+please see paragraph **Client certificate authentication using
 PowerShell Core** _in section [Known issues on non-Windows
 platforms](#known-issues-on-non-windows-platforms)_ below for further
 information.